Privatehive/gcp-hosted-github-runner/README.md

 ## How it works

 1. As soon as a new GitHub workflow job is queued, the GitHub webhook event "Workflow jobs" invokes the Cloud Run [container](https://github.com/Privatehive/gcp-hosted-github-runner/pkgs/container/github-runner-autoscaler) with path `/webhook`
-2. The Cloud run enqueues a "create-vm" Cloud task.
+2. The Cloud run validates the caller source (signature) and if valid enqueues a "create-vm" Cloud task.
 This is necessary, because the timeout of a GitHub webhook is only 10 seconds but to start a VM instance takes about 1 minute.
 3. The Cloud task invokes the Cloud Run path `/create_vm`.
-4. Depending if `github_runner_group_id` is provided:
-   * If *not provided*: Cloud Run creates a runner [registration token](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) (using PAT from Secret Manager).
-   * If *provided*: Cloud Run creates a [jit-config](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-organization) (using PAT from Secret Manager).
+4. Cloud Run creates a jit-config (using PAT from Secret Manager).
 The runner is then already registered (but marked as offline).
-5. The Cloud Run creates the VM instance from the instance template (preemtible spot VM instance by default) and provides it with the runner registration token **or** with the jit-config via custom metadata attribute.
+5. The Cloud Run creates the VM instance from the instance template (preemtible spot VM instance by default) and provides it with the runner jit-config via custom metadata attribute.
-6. Depending if `github_runner_group_id` is provided:
-   * If *not provided*: Using the registration token the VM registers itself as an **ephemeral** runner in the runner group and immediately starts working on the workflow job.
-   * If *provided*: The runner is already registered and immediately starts working on the workflow job.
+6. The runner starts working on the workflow job.
 7. As soon as the workflow job completed, the GitHub webhook event "Workflow jobs" invokes the Cloud Run again.
-8. The Cloud run enqueues a "delete-vm" Cloud task.
+8. The Cloud run validates the caller source (signature) and if valid enqueues a "delete-vm" Cloud task.
 This is necessary, because the timeout of a GitHub webhook is only 10 seconds but to delete a VM instance takes about 1 minute.
 9. The Cloud task invokes the Cloud Run path `/delete_vm`.
 10. The Cloud Run deletes the VM instance.